kids encyclopedia robot

 Work

-Fraser was co-organizer, with Helmut Draxler, of Services, a "working-group exhibition" that has been conceived at Kunstraum of Lüneburg University and toured to eight venues in Europe and the United States between 1994 and 2001.
+Fraser was co-organizer, with Helmut Draxler, of Services, a "working-group exhibition" that was conceived at Kunstraum of Lüneburg University and toured eight venues in Europe and the United States between 1994 and 2001.

 For Official Welcome (2001)—commissioned by the MICA Foundation for a private reception—Fraser mimicked "the banal comments and effusive words of praise uttered by presenters and recipients during art-awards ceremonies.
 Midstream, assuming the persona of a troubled, postfeminist art star, Fraser strips down, [...] to a Gucci thong, bra and high-heel shoes, and says, I'm not a person today.
 I'm an object in an art work."

-Fraser's video installation Projection (2008) stages a psychoanalytic session in which the viewer is addressed as analyst, patient and voyeuristic spectator.
+Fraser's video installation Projection (2008) stages a psychoanalysis session in which the viewer is addressed as analyst, patient, and voyeuristic spectator.
 The work is based on the transcripts of real psychoanalytic consultations, adapted into twelve monologues and alternated so that Fraser plays the roles of both analyst and patient.
-Looking directly into the camera, Fraser creates the effect of interacting with the image on the opposite wall but also with the viewer in the middle of the room, who becomes the object, or ‘psychoanalytic screen’, of each projection.
+Looking directly into the camera, Fraser creates the effect of interacting with the image on the opposite wall but also with the viewer in the middle of the room, who becomes the object of each projection.

 Teaching

-Fraser has taught at University of California, Los Angeles, the Maine College of Art, Vermont College, the Whitney Independent Study Program, Columbia University School of the Arts, and the Center for Curatorial Studies, Bard College.
+Fraser has taught at University of California, Los Angeles, Maine College of Art & Design, Vermont College of Fine Arts, Whitney Independent Study Program, Columbia University School of the Arts, and the Center for Curatorial Studies, Bard College.

 Exhibitions